nthmost/illuminate/README.rst

 When these commands complete, you should be ready to roll.

+You'll also have a set of sample MiSeq metrics XML and binaries you can use to test the tool.
+Look in /path/to/illuminate-repo/sampledata

 Illuminate as a Command Line Tool
 ---------------------------------

+As of version 0.5.5, illuminate has been packaged for use as a command line tool.
+Installing system-wide via pip (i.e. without setting up the virtualenv) will allow you to use `illuminate` anywhere.

 Illuminate contains a simple command-line utility that prints out the most commonly desired statistics from Illumina SAV.